jreades/sds_env/docker/README.md

   you will have to point your browser to [`localhost:8888`](localhost:8888/lab/) Note that there is no space between `localhost` and `8888`, just a colon (`:`).
 * The command also mounts the current folder (`pwd`) for the container, but you can replace that with the path to any folder on your local machine; for instance, on a Mac you could use something like `-v "/Users/<your username>/Documents/git/i2p:/home/jovyan/work"` instead and then this would _always_ link the `i2p` folder to `work` in the programming environment; however, I'd suggest that you wait until you understand how paths work before attempting to change this).
 * The `name` ensures that you don't accidentally run three versions of the same Docker image!

+#### Running Everything

+In order to be able to access all of the services (persistent VS Code extensions, Quarto, Dask...) it's easier to make use of the [Bash script provided](https://github.com/jreades/sds_env/blob/master/docker/docker.sh) together with the default [configuration file](https://github.com/jreades/sds_env/blob/master/docker/config.sh).
+This allows you to turn Quarto and Dask on/off with a boolean parameter setting and to easily change port numbers.

+This streamlines the Docker launch process to: `sh docker.sh start`.

+The shutdown process (which will shutdown the container and then delete it) is: `sh docker.sh stop`.

 #### Deleting